charlesrochati/short-and-simples-js-helpers/README.md

 # short-and-simple-js-helpers
-Some js helpers i found along the way that are not worthy turning into a dependency
+Some js helpers i found along the way that are not worth turning into a dependency

 # Objectfy node args object
 <details>